 I think it’s especially delicious paired with pumpkin spice biscotti, grain-free apple crumb cake, or paleo baked apple fries.

 Spiced pumpkin and Apple Butter

-Place everything in your slow cooker for a few hours on high heat until the apples begin to soften.
-If they appear to be getting too dark, without getting soft enough or without releasing enough of their juices to prevent burning, either add a little water or turn the temperature down.
-I haven't found that necessary with my slow cooker, but different models have different heat settings and they may vary.
+- Place the apple pieces into your slow cooker along with the sugar, vanilla extract, and other ingredients.
+Cook on high for 1-2 hours, until the apples begin to soften.
+If they appear to get too dark, without getting soft enough or without releasing enough of their juices to prevent burning, either add a little water or turn the temperature down.

-To thicken the apple butter, take the cover off the slow cooker, and keep heating it on high heat, stirring occasionally.
+- To thicken the apple butter, take the cover off the slow cooker, and continue to cook it with the lid off, stirring occasionally.